Pictcode-team/Frontend/README.md

 Pictcode is a project from SWAT Neo by Platzi Master.

 ## General description
 Pictcode is a nice and simple app that let's us share images between two devices via scanning a QR code.
-You can share from any device a receive the images from any smartphone.
+You can share from any computer and receive the images from any smartphone.

 ---
 #### Folder strcture :construction: